 CURRENT HOURS: Wed – Sat, Feb – Dec 9:15 a.m. – 1:45 p.m. plus the 3rd Sunday of each month.

 You can step back in time to experience Montecito as it was in the 1920s and 1930s at Casa Del Herrero, “House of the Blacksmith.”
 The historic landmark estate and gardens are set on 11 stunning acres.
 While the Spanish Colonial Revival architecture of George Washington Smith and the meticulously appointed home filled with 15th and 16th Century Spanish artifacts are a top draw, the Moorish-style gardens are equally fascinating.
 In fact, the eclectic mix of Country Place Era and Moorish-inspired gardens are part of its National Historic Landmark status.
 Docent-led tours have always been by-appointment-only and will fill you with facts about the owner, George Fox Steedman, and his family.
-Currently, tours do not include the interiors and instead are focused on the outdoor spaces.
 A maximum of six guests are allowed per tour.
 Learn More

 A historic Goleta gem, Rancho La Patera & Stow House was founded by William Stow, who was legal counsel to Southern Pacific Railway as well as a Speaker of the State Assembly.
 He purchased the property in 1871 for his son Sherman, who planted the first commercial lemon orchard in California on the grounds in 1873.
 Sherman’s son went on to influence the growth of the region’s citrus industry, which still thrives to this day.
 Visitors can get a taste of ranch life on self-guided strolls through the gardens and delve into Goleta’s history on docent-led tours of the Stow House.
 The 19th Century specimen gardens feature some impressive old trees, and the redwood trees in Stow Grove Park provide the perfect shade for a picnic.
 Learn More